 Our main purpose is to create a support network for women in the military community through singing.
 The nomadic life of the military family means that it can be difficult to put down roots, make friends, and create support networks with each move.
 The Canadian Military Wives Choir Comox is a creative, fun-filled way for women to support each other through difficult times and to celebrate the successes and good times of each member – all while singing!

-Throughout their first year the CMWC Comox has grown from ten to twenty-three members and has had many appearances including performances at the Sid Williams Theatre, at the Comox Air Show and singing our National Anthem for the BC Lions at BC Place.
+Since the first year, the CMWC Comox has grown rapidly.
+It started with a group of ten; grew to 23 in the second year and now has over 30 members.
+The choir has had many appearances including performances at the Sid Williams Theatre, the Comox Air Show; Nautical Days; and singing our National Anthem for the BC Lions at BC Place.

 We were thrilled and honoured to join with all the CMWCs across Canada to accompany British soprano, Laura Wright singing Invincible at the 2017 Invictus Games Opening Ceremony in Toronto.